DilrajS/Traveling-Salesman-Genetic-Algorithim/README.md

 A genetic algorithm is a search heuristic that is inspired by Charles Darwin’s theory of natural evolution.
 This algorithm reflects the process of natural selection where the fittest individuals are selected for reproduction to produce offspring of the next generation.

-### Time Complexity of Genetic Algorithm:

-Genetic Algorithm is an optimization algorithm used to solve non-linear problems, to compute the shortest route in a few seconds (**O(ng)**, where n is population size and g is number of generations). _If this attempted through brute force it would have been impractical with a time complexity of O(n!)._

-### Pros and Cons of Genetic Algorithm:

   **Pros:**
   * Faster than other algorithms.